BastienFaivre/byzantine-shield/README.md

 1. **Mitigating byzantine node risks:** By aggregating responses from multiple nodes and detecting inconsistencies, Byzantine Shield ensures that clients receive accurate and consistent data, even in the presence of malicious nodes.

 2. **Reducing single point of failure:** Clients are no longer dependent on a single blockchain node for their data.
-Byzantine Shield contacts at least F+1 nodes (where F is the number of byzantine nodes the blockchain tolerates), increasing the chances of receiving correct data.
+Byzantine Shield contacts multiple nodes, increasing the chances of receiving correct data.

 3. **Enhancing trust:** By cross-verifying the responses from multiple nodes, Byzantine Shield helps build trust in the data received by the client, ensuring its validity and accuracy.